wooni005/rocketbook-markdown/README.md

 The subject of the email is used for the filename of the note, the tags between brackets are used to store the content in the correct notes folder.
 The script converts the PDF to Markdown and puts it in the right folder.
 Also the PDF will be moved to this folder with the same filename.
 At the top of the Markdown file is a link to the original PDF.

 Why is **IMAP IDLE** used?
 With the IMAP IDLE command, the conversion is responding immediately.
 It is also possible to check the mail on polling base, but to many requests to the IMAP server is not recommended.
 Your account can be suspended if you put the delay time too short.
 So IMAP IDLE is ideal, it is constantly waiting for a new mail.
-If you have trouble with the IDLE command, you can disable it in the configuration with FORCE_DISABLE_IDLE_COMMAND = True.

-TODO:
-- Sample input PDF and output
-- Tijd uit filename halen?
+Remark: With the IDLE command, this script is constantly waiting for a new mail.
+But the IMAP servers are not giving imidiately a response.
+It can take some time to get a response, to speed up the waiting, you can use an external IMAP client and sync the mail, this will trigger also the IDLE command of this script.

 ## Installation